HuberSleepLab/HuberSleepLab.github.io/Matlab.md

 ### Key Concepts
 - **Console**: This is that box in the bottom with `>>`, where you can "talk" directly to MATLAB, and it answers.
 This is good as a quick calculator, or a fast way to run functions, and in general is used a lot when writing new scripts.
 - **Scripts**: Scripts are "example.m" files that you write in the editor (see picture), and run by pressing that green triangle in the "Editor" tab of the menu bar on top.
 You can also run them by typing the name of the file in the console.
-- **Current location**: matlab will only consider running scripts in the folder in which you are currently located, or in specifically designated paths.
+- **Current location**: MATLAB will only consider running scripts in the folder in which you are currently located, or in specifically designated paths.
 You can see which files these are in the "Current Folder" panel on the left.
 - **Workspace**: Here (rightmost panel) you can see all the variables you've created and MATLAB is currently holding in memory.